Tips for Increasing Fees With Current Clients: What Accounting Firms Need to Know

 Now that you have enough justification for raising your fees, it’s time to tell your clients.
 Informing your clients that you’re about to raise your fees may be daunting, but there’s just no way around it.
 If you want your firm to survive and thrive, you need to make the hardest decisions.

-Everything starts with a sample letter for an increase in professional fees.
+Everything starts with a short sample letter for an increase in your fees.
 Notify your clients with a carefully structured letter stating your intention, justification, and commitment to providing a better service.
 Here are a few things you should consider mentioning in your letter:

 - Thank your client for their business, and let them know that you value your relationship with them.